Nitrogen2Oxygen/SaveFileSync/README.md

 ## Features
 * Import and export save files/directories
 * WebDAV, Dropbox & OneDrive data server support
+* Create and restore backups for your save files
 * Various settings and themes